jackiexcl/webdev/README.md

 # webdev
-# this file is created for github learning purposes
+# this website is created for github learning purposes.